 Living Branches was created through an affiliation between Souderton Mennonite Homes and Dock Woods Community.
 The Boards of Directors made the decision to affiliate the two organizations in 2008.
 This decision was made not only because of proximity to each other, but more importantly, because both organizations were ministries of the Franconia Mennonite Conference and shared common beliefs and values.

 These senior living communities had a longstanding history in the area.
 Souderton Mennonite Homes was established in 1917 as Eastern Mennonite Home of the Franconia District.
-Hatfield Mennonite Home, later renamed Dock Meadows, was founded by the Franconia Mennonite Conference in 1942.
+Hatfield Mennonite Home, later renamed The Willows of Living Branches, was founded by the Franconia Mennonite Conference in 1942.
 Dock Woods began in 1981 as an outgrowth of the Hatfield Mennonite Home.

 The senior living communities of Living Branches welcome people of all backgrounds and walks of life.
 Affiliated with the Franconia Mennonite Conference, the communities are guided by the long-standing Mennonite tradition of care and service to others.